 Noonan syndrome is an autosomal dominant condition.
 This means only one parent has to pass down the nonworking gene for the child to have the syndrome.
 However, some cases may not be inherited.

 - Delayed puberty

 - Mild intellectual disability (only in about 25% of cases)

 - Unusual chest shape (usually a sunken chest called pectus excavatum)

 - Webbed and short-appearing neck

 The health care provider will perform a physical exam.
-This may show signs of congenital heart disease (especially pulmonary stenosis, occasionally ASD).
+This may show signs of heart problems the infant had from birth.
+These may include